prashant-kikani/prashant-kikani.github.io/_posts/2025-6-24-democratic-dilemma.markdown

 description: "This article explores how the democratic need for votes in highly unequal countries often bypasses true social welfare, instead creating a \"crony welfare state\" built on targeted handouts, the performance of power, and a managed decline of public good."
 ---

 Does democracy, the system designed to empower the people, almost always lead to an economy that feels socialist in practice?
-This is not about the textbook socialism of state-owned factories, but a modern reality: a nation that is capitalist on paper, yet where the government’s primary role becomes the mass distribution of "freebies" in a perpetual campaign for votes.
+This is not about the textbook socialism of state-owned factories, but a modern reality: a nation that is capitalist on paper, yet where the government's primary role becomes the mass distribution of "freebies" in a perpetual campaign for votes.

 This isn't a fringe theory.
-It’s a lived reality in many developing nations, where high inequality creates a fertile ground for this cycle.
+It's a lived reality in many developing nations, where high inequality creates a fertile ground for this cycle.
 Let's dissect this phenomenon, moving from the simple logic of the ballot box to the complex theater of power that holds it all together.

 <br/>